Customer story: Richard

 Your Sunsave Standard solar and battery system will cut your electricity bills from day one.
 Here’s how it works.

-With a Sunsave Standard solar and battery system, your electricity bill savings and export income mean you’ll gradually recover the money you originally spent.
+With a Sunsave Standard solar and battery system, your electricity bill savings and export income mean you’ll recover the initial cost over time.

 Even before the energy crisis, electricity prices have increased by 5.5% each year on average since 2000.
 Nobody can predict the future, but in this scenario we’ve assumed the same inflation going forwards.

-Our calculations have been checked and approved by EVPS.
+Our calculations have been validated by EVPS.
 It’s a national certification standard that validates how installers calculate energy-saving estimates.

 We’ve partnered with Octopus to make it easy to access the best export tariffs, like Intelligent Octopus Flux.
 Together, we’ll ensure you start getting market-leading rates for your excess energy as quickly as possible.

-With a solar and battery system, you’ll be buying less electricity from the grid and you’ll be able to sell any excess electricity to the grid (earning on average £600 per year).
-Combining these savings, your annual electricity bills can fall by 89%.
+With a solar and battery system, you’ll be buying less electricity from the grid and you’ll be able to sell any excess electricity to the grid (earning on average £350 per year).
+Combining these savings, your annual electricity bills can fall by up to 103%.

 Even before the energy crisis, electricity prices have increased by 5.5% each year on average since 2000.
 Nobody can predict the future but they’re expected to remain high until at least the late 2030s, so your system will protect you against rising energy costs.
 It could also increase the value of your property by up to £11,157.